Website Ontario Nature

 - Diploma or Bachelor’s degree in biology, ecology, environmental science or a relevant field.

-- Experience with compiling information on conservation lands including natural features, threats, species at risk and invasive species.
+- Experience with compiling information on conservation lands including natural heritage features and species at risk.

 - Experience with detailed notetaking, data collection and entry, and data quality assurance.